How to structure agent-instruction files across a set of repos: one

 billing, migrations, the audit trail trigger a stop; everything outside

 the fence is fair game.
+Where the harness supports pre-tool-call hooks,

 How long may it run?
 A turn cap and a